NervousBlakedown/match_point/README.md

 ---

-## 🙌 Contributing
+## Contributing
+For all questions, concerns, and comments, message Blake Calhoun (@NervousBlakedown) on GitHub.
 Want to help us make dating better?
 Fork the repo, submit a pull request, or suggest a feature.
 Let’s make **MatchPoint** the app everyone talks about!

 ---

-## ⚖️ License
+## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ---

-**🎉 Ready to meet someone who’s just as serious as you?
+**Ready to meet someone who’s just as serious as you?
 Swipe smart.
 Meet quick.
 Love better.
-Join MatchPoint today! ❤️**
+Join MatchPoint today!**

 ---